 If you’re enjoying your current apartment and its convenient access to work and dining options, make sure you consider whether or not you want to renew your lease well before your current lease agreement expires.
 This will save you the hassle of searching for a new apartment if you’re happy with your current digs or give you options for negotiating better terms.

 Where to begin?
 We’ve got all your lease renewal questions answered.

 Will my lease renewal have the same terms as my existing lease?

 For better or worse, the answer is no. Once your current lease expires, you’ll need to sign a new lease agreement, which might have changes that could range from higher rental rates to a new length of lease terms.
-Beginning the process of renewing your lease early gives you the opportunity to negotiate with your landlord for better terms.
-Many will let you sign a new lease agreement as early as three months prior to current lease expiration.
-Signing earlier could prevent you from being subject to an annual rent increase.
+Typically, the landlord or Resident Services Team will reach out with renewal options prior to the lease expiration.

 Is lease renewal automatic?

-What impact will my current tenancy have on my ability to renew my lease?
+What impact will my current residency have on my ability to renew my lease?

 Can I remove my roommate from my lease?